Cartan subgroups in connected locally compact groups: Cartan subgroups in quotient groups

+For a connected solvable locally compact group $G$, by Lemma 6.7 of \cite{Gl}, $\ol{[G,G]}$ is nilpotent, and hence for the nilradical $N$ of $G$, $G/N$ is abelian and a Cartan subgroup of itself.
+Using Theorem \ref{quotient} and Corollary \ref{solv}, the following can be deduced easily.

+\begin{cor} Let $G$ be a connected locally compact solvable group with the nilradical $N$.
+Then $C$ is a Cartan subgroup of $G$ if and only if $C$ is a maximal nilpotent group and $G=CN$. \end{cor}

-Using Theorem \ref{quotient}, Proposition \ref{abelian-conj} and Lemma \ref{cartan-def}, we now derive a result about the structure of Cartan subgroups in a connected locally compact group which is an arbitrary product of locally compact groups, all but finitely many of which are compact.
+Using Theorem \ref{quotient}, Propositions \ref{abelian-conj} and \ref{cartan-equi-def}, we now derive a result about the structure of Cartan subgroups in a connected locally compact group which is an arbitrary product of locally compact groups, all but finitely many of which are compact.

 \begin{prop} Let $G$ be a connected locally compact group such that $G=\Pi_{\alpha\in \Lambda} G_\alpha$ with the product topology {\rm (}$\Lambda$ is an arbitrary indexing set{\rm )}, where all but finitely many $G_\alpha$'s are compact.
 Then the following hold: \begin{enumerate} \item[{$(i)$}] Any Cartan subgroup $C$ of $G$ is of the form $C=\Pi_{\alpha\in\Lambda} \psi_\alpha(C)$, where $\psi_\alpha:G\to G_\alpha$ is the natural projection and $\psi_\alpha(C)$ is a Cartan subgroup of $G_\alpha$ for each $\alpha\in\Lambda$. \item[{$(ii)$}] If $C_\alpha$ is a Cartan subgroup of $G_\alpha$ for each $\alpha\in\Lambda$, then $C=\Pi_{\alpha\in\Lambda} C_\alpha$ is a Cartan subgroup of $G$. \end{enumerate} \end{prop}